Nealy, whose Broadway credits include the original and 1987 revival productions of Dreamgirls, will play the role of Jimmy.

 The production will be directed by Robert Clater with choreography by Lesia Kaye.

+In a previous statement Holliday said, "Dreamgirls will forever hold a very special place in my heart.
+I am honored and thrilled to reprise my role at the historic Muny Theater.
+It's a wonderful opportunity for me to bring Effie back to life yet again and to sing under the stars before 11,000 people each and every night.
+A great testimony to the fact that it's never too late to dare to dream new dreams."
 Executive producer Mike Isaacson added, "The Muny audience will be astounded by the talent of Jennifer Holliday.
 The explosive power of her voice on the Muny stage is a fitting tribute to the 30th anniversary of this landmark musical and the Muny’s tradition of iconic musical theatre under the stars.”

 A native of Houston, Jennifer Holliday made her professional New York theatre debut in 1980 in the revival of Your Arms Too Short to Box With God.
 That role led to her Tony-winning performance in Dreamgirls, and her rendition of that show's "And I Am Telling You I'm Not Going" earned the singer-actress her first Grammy Award.
 She has also appeared on Broadway in the revivals of Grease! and Chicago, and her television credits include "Ellen," "Touched By an Angel" and a recurring role on "Ally McBeal."
 Holliday earned another Grammy Award for her recording of Duke Ellington's "Come Sunday."